NordicSemiconductor/pc-nrfconnect-ble/doc/README.md

 ### Remaining work

 The following work is planned, but not completed yet:
+- Reduce the time it takes to build the project.
 - Ability to go back to the loader after having selected an appmodule.
 - Mechanism for remembering which appmodule the user has selected, so that it can be loaded by default the next time the application starts.
 - Online update mechanism for appmodules.